How to filter shell output with grep

 That works great, but what if you also have “DEBUG” lines that you want to see?
 For instance:

 Now, you’re going to want to see the “DEBUG” lines as well.
-You can pipe the output to check for “DEBUG” or “ERROR” and then pipe that to grep:
+You can provide a pattern to grep

-This will output all lines that don’t match either “DEBUG” or “ERROR”.
+This will output all lines that don’t match “INFO”, leaving just “DEBUG” and “ERROR” lines.
 This is a great way to filter out noisy log lines.
-You can also use grep to filter out lines that don’t match a pattern, like this:

 I use this pattern all the time.
 When running a Solana validator, it outputs a massive amount of metric logs: